 Evelyn Ficarra is a composer and sound artist.
 Her work finds expression across a range of forms including music theatre, multi media, installation, dance, film and the concert hall.
 Throughout her career she has enjoyed collaborative work with choreographers, directors, filmmakers, and visual artists.
 Even in its ‘purest’ forms – say, a solo piano piece – her musical ideas are often co-mingled with, or germinated from, other materials (words, images, sounds) which inform the development and shape of the music and leave their traces in it.
 In that sense, her work is interdisciplinary at its core.
-In another sense, she is thoroughly single minded – she stubbornly hears all sounds as music, understands all time based structures (films, dance, theatre) as music, looks at all objects as potential sound sources (music.)
+In another sense, she is thoroughly single minded – she hears all sounds as music, understands all time based structures (e.g. in film, dance, theatre) as forms of music, looks at all objects as potential sound sources (music.)

-Evelyn Ficarra is a lecturer in Music at the University of Sussex.
+Evelyn Ficarra is a Lecturer in Music at the University of Sussex.

 List of works by genre